Core Concepts and Architecture

 Multiplex Networks

-Multiple layers with the same set of nodes but different types of edges.
+Multiple layers with the same set of nodes but different edge semantics.

 Example: Social network with friendship, colleague, and family layers.